Meal deal

 In the United Kingdom, a meal deal is a sales promotion which consists of three items: a main (often a sandwich or salad box), a drink, and a snack (commonly crisps, fruit or confectionery).
 Meal deals are primarily eaten at lunchtime, and more than a third of Britons buy one at least once per week.
-Over 7 million are sold, every weekday.
+Over 7 million are sold every weekday.

-As of 2022, 23% of lunch meal deals exceeded the UK government's 600 kcal guideline, and on average contained 10% more calories (based on a survey of options available at five stores).
+As of 2022, 23% of lunch meal deals exceeded the UK government's 600 kcal guideline, and on average contained 10% more calories (based on a survey of options available at five shops).

 Contents and food types

-Meal deals are sold by a variety of retailers such as supermarkets, convenience stores, cafés and bakery chains.
+Meal deals are sold by a variety of retailers such as supermarkets, convenience shops, cafés and bakery chains.
 Many retailers offer a selection of types of mains, such as pasta salads, sushi and wraps which tend to come in a variety of toppings or fillings, as well as ready-made sandwiches.
 Supermarkets generally offer the widest variety of meal deals, with Sainsbury's offering over 500 products in their range, and Tesco offering over 10 million possible combinations.
 They tend to be served cold in supermarkets, but some cafés such as Costa offer hot options.
-Snacks offered by many retailers also include sausage rolls, pork pies and fresh fruit.
+Snacks offered by many retailers include sausage rolls, pork pies and fresh fruit.